What Exactly Is Samsung QLED Technology?

 What Are The Disadvantages?

-However like most things in life, the good tends to comes with the bad.
+However with all of that being said, there is a not so good part as well.
 At least in this case though there aren’t too many drawbacks.
 To be frank, there’s really only one that immediately springs to mind, and that has to do with the very structure of the TV itself.

 Given the fact that it still relies on a backlight (albeit a much improved one) black levels will still fall ever so slightly behind something like say OLED, where individual pixels themselves produce light.
 Actually, that perfectly segues into the next question…